-Employees in relevant positions receive training every three years on illicit discharge detection and reporting protocols.
+Employees in relevant positions receive training annually on illicit discharge detection and reporting protocols.
 The County also maintains a stormwater hotline and dedicated stormwater email address for the public to report suspected illicit discharges or other stormwater concerns.

-The County updates the outfall maps as needed when changes are discovered through the ORI or when new structures are added.
-Ulster County is in the process of collecting data to produce a stormwater drainage system map; this consists of collecting GPS locations and physical structure information on components of the County's storm sewer system.
-These mapping efforts will assist with the trackdown of illicit discharges.
+The County updates the outfall maps as needed when changes are discovered through the ORI or when structures are added or removed.
+Ulster County has collected data and produced a stormwater drainage system map; this consisted of collecting GPS locations and physical structure information on components of the County's storm sewer system.
+This will assist with the track down of illicit discharges.
+Additionally, Ulster County is migrating to an online, cloud-based GIS stormwater management application created by ESRI.
+This will allow for the navigation to, and inspections of outfalls and other stormwater assets.
+This online tool will enable the County to store locations, inspection records, photographs, and other related information regarding outfalls and other stormwater assets such as green infrastructure practices and stormwater management practices.

-- Complete the mapping of the stormwater infrastructure and additional outfalls in the recently expanded MS4 regulated area. - Improve procedures for tracking all illicit discharges and their elimination.
+- Complete the adoption of a cloud-based stormwater management application for stormwater inspections to improve the County's IDDE program. - Improve procedures for tracking all illicit discharges and their elimination by using cloud-based mapping.